fastoch/React-with-Docker/README.md

 # What we'll learn

-- How to dockerize a React application using **Dockerfile** along with **Docker Compose**
+- How to dockerize a React application using **dockerfile** along with **docker-compose**
 - How to deploy this dockerized app on a private server (no Netlify, no Vercel)
 - How the apps are actually deployed in the real world

 # What is Docker?

-Docker allows you to separate your applications from your infrastructure so you can deliver software quickly.
+Docker allows you to separate your application from your infrastructure so you can deliver software quickly.
-By taking advantage of Docker's methodologies, you can significantly reduce the delay between writing code and running it in production.
+By encapsulating an application and its dependencies within a lightweight container, Docker empowers developers to create consistent, isolated environments
+that function seamlessly across various computing environments, from development to production.

 Imagine that you're building a React app, it probably requires various different things to run properly.
 For example, there might be certain dependencies who run at a specific Node version, let's say Node 19.